Let's be honest. How many people actually want to be on a diet?

 By eating fewer meals, you'll be doing less cooking and consequently do less grocery shopping.
 Saving the time each day that would normally be spent preparing and eating food can add up over time.

-If the restrictive nature of most diets causes you to binge on cheat days, IF might be a good food plan for you.
+If the restrictive nature of most diets causes you to binge on cheat days, IF might be a good diet plan for you.

 Studies have shown that when people followed an IF diet combined with exercise, they decreased their levels of emotional eating and were less likely to make harmful food choices.